Chip Flow

 The chip flow takes the design from RTL to a GDSII layout ready for tape-out, using the OpenROAD flow exclusively with open-source tools.
 The default target is the IHP SG13G2 130 nm BiCMOS open PDK.

-Two Taskfile variables control which platform is built:
+Three Taskfile variables control which platform is built and how:

 • SOC - the platform to build (default: ElemRV-N)